trustoverip/spec-up-t-website/docs/developer-documentation/create-zenodo-doi.md

 ### 2. Create a new GitHub Release from `main`

-Same as Inception step 3: new tag on **`main`**, new release on the original repository, download the new ZIP.
+Same as First time step 3: new tag on **`main`**, new release on the original repository, download the new ZIP.

 ### 3. Create a new Zenodo version (new sub-ID)